FreudCat/natural-language-processing/instructions.md

                     }
             ]
     }   underneath "entry"
+- in the dev folder, include: devServer: {
+    port: 3000
+  },    port need to be diff than the 8080 local host one
+- in the server, make sure the port number is 8080
+- See code on how to do a fetch request when there are two diff servers
 - each time you add something, delete the dist folder and use npm run build to recreate the new dist folder with your new assets, etc
 - install html webpack plugin: npm i -D html-webpack-plugin
 - require plugin at top of webpack config: const htmlWebpackPlugin = require("html-webpack-plugin")